The Boxer's Omen: Re-releases

 On 6 May 2011, The Boxer's Omen was screened at the Charles Theatre in Baltimore, Maryland, U.S., as part of the 2011 Maryland Film Festival.
 The screening was chosen and presented by the band Animal Collective.

 Home media

 The Boxer's Omen was released on DVD by Image Entertainment on 21 November 2006.

-Arrow Video is set to release the film on Blu-ray as part of a 14-film Shawscope: Volume 2 box set, in December 2022.
+Arrow Video released the film on Blu-ray as part of a 14-film Shawscope: Volume 2 box set, in December 2022.

 Reception

 Retrospective assessments

 Donald Guarisco of AllMovie gave the film a rating of two-and-a-half out of five stars, criticizing its characterizations as simplistic and noting that "the story starts to drag a little bit in its last third," but commending the finale for its "uniquely Buddhist slant on the concept of a battle between two wizards".
 He also wrote that the film "has long had a reputation for outrageousness with horror addicts and Asian film fans alike.
 Those unfamiliar with the film will be happy to know that the film truly lives up to that reputation [...]
 Ultimately, The Boxer's Omen might be a little too eccentric and intense for some viewers but horror fans looking for their equivalent of a 'head movie' will adore this film for its singular mix of Western horror-movie shocks and Asian mysticism."

 Jay Seaver of eFilmCritic.com gave the film four out of five stars, writing, "The Boxer's Omen seems like two extremely different movies made into one...
 It is a downright strange movie wrapped in something conventional and almost unrelated, a fine midnight movie if there ever was one."